50 Interesting & Fun Facts About Arizona State You Should Know

 Saguaro Cacti, exclusive to Southern Arizona, can grow as tall as trees

-The saguaro cactus is native to the area
+The Saguaro cactus is native to the area

-The saguaro cactus is a point of pride for Arizona.
+The Saguaro cactus is a point of pride for Arizona.
 These cacti can grow to be as large as trees, and since they take so long to grow, the taller the cactus, the older it is.
+If you visit Saguaro National Park, you'll see some of the oldest in the state.
+These cacti are also only native to southern Arizona.

 A bronze disk embedded in a granite floor

-Four Corners Monument lets you be in four places at once
+The Four Corners Monument lets you be in four places at once

 A popular attraction for locals and tourists is the Four Corners Monument.
 This is a marked spot on the ground where these state borders meet.
 If you crouch with a hand or foot in each of the sections of the monument, you can technically be in 4 places at once.

-The state tree is the blue palo verde
+The state tree is the palo verde

 Though the Saguaro cactus may reach tree-like heights, it's not a tree.
 Thus, the actual state tree of Arizona is the palo verde.